Thyroid NodulesSkip to the navigation

 - Calcitonin test.
 This test checks your level of a hormone called calcitonin as a way to help find out if you have cancer.
 This test will probably be done if other people in your family have had thyroid cancer or any other type of cancer of the endocrine glands.

 - Thyroid scan.
-This test uses radioactive material and a camera to see how well your thyroid gland is working and to see if you have hyperthyroidism.
+This test uses radioactive material and a camera to get information about your thyroid gland and nodules.
+This is done if the level of thyroid hormone is high.
+Another test called an uptake scan can be done at the same time to see how well your thyroid gland is working and to see if you have hyperthyroidism.

 If your nodule is not cancerous, your doctor will see you regularly to monitor the size of your nodule.
 He or she may do other tests, such as checking your thyroid-stimulating hormone (TSH) levels or doing a thyroid ultrasound.
 If your nodule grows, other tests or surgery may be needed.